tpankrah/Alx_DjangoLearnLab/LibraryProject/README.md

-Djando installtion and Env setup
+Djando installtion and Env setup.
+This is not empty!